 At present, there are three different groups of visitors to Germany.
 The first group are the citizens of other E.U. nations as well as one or two other nations that have reciprocal arrangements with Germany because they are part of the Schengen Block.
 These people can freely enter Germany and stay as long as they want.
-The second group consists of the citizens of some 60 odd countries that have relatively relaxed restrictions on them.
+The second group consists of the citizens of 60 countries that have relatively relaxed restrictions for entering Europe.
 They must show their passport on arrival anywhere in Europe and then they can stay for a maximum of 90 days.
-The third group is everybody else.
-These people need a visa which has to be obtained in advance before they come to Europe.
+The other travellers not eligible to travel using ETIAS or an EU passport, will need to obtain a Schengen Visa in advance before they are permitted to enter Europe.

 Germany is part of Schengen

 One of the more confusing things about the E.U. is the Schengen Agreement.
 This is only indirectly related to the E.U.
 It is an agreement amongst most of the current E.U. governments about common arrangements for movement across national borders.
 If you are a citizen of one Schengen country like Germany, you can freely move, live and work in any other Schengen country.
 The Schengen arrangement also affects other non E.U. visitors as well.
 Your 90 day maximum stay, for instance, is for the whole of the Schengen block.
 If you spend 30 days in Germany, for instance, you only have 60 days left in the rest of the block, although some Schengen countries do have some individual exceptions to that.

 What are the main attractions of Germany?